 The Federal Reserve System is decentralized by design.
 It combines the benefits of its 12 regional Reserve Banks with a government agency, the seven-member Board of Governors in Washington, D.C.
 The independent Reserve Banks serve as conduits, providing economic data from regions across the country and research from a variety of analytical perspectives.
 The Reserve Banks also collect timely grassroots information from personal contacts that describe local economic conditions.
 This information is critical to the formation of monetary policy, especially in times of financial stress.

 The Reserve Banks are governed by nine-member boards that represent the public; they come from communities, businesses, and shareholder banks located in the district.
-This structure helps maintain Fed independence by providing a diversity of voices within the System.
+This structure helps support monetary policy independence by providing a diversity of voices within the System.

-In addition to its regular reports to Congress, the Fed's operations are audited by the Government Accountability Office and a public accounting firm.
+As noted, however, the Fed's independence is limited to the conduct of monetary policy.
+In addition to its regular reports to Congress, the Fed's non-monetary policy operations are audited by the Government Accountability Office and a public accounting firm.
 The Dodd-Frank Act also established several reviews of the Fed's lending programs — including an audit of lending during the financial crisis — and required the Fed to disclose the amounts, terms, and conditions of its emergency and discount window lending and open market transactions.
 The Act also specified that Reserve Bank directors representing the banking industry not participate in the hiring of Reserve Bank presidents.
 The Act maintained the exclusion from GAO audit of monetary policy deliberations, decisions, and actions — the aspects of monetary policy implementation on which the Chairman of the Board of Governors reports directly to Congress.

 The governance of the Federal Reserve has changed significantly over its nearly 100-year history.
 The Fed's conduct of monetary policy is now largely independent of political forces that otherwise might lead to less desirable policy actions and outcomes.
 However, several important checks and balances ensure that the Fed does not become insulated from public concerns.
 On balance, this system of governance, one of independence but also accountability, has been beneficial to the public and the American economy.